Natalie Herbert, Ph.D.

-Herbert received her B.A. in Political Science with a focus on game theory and statistical modeling from UCLA and her M.A. in Communications from the University of Pennsylvania.
+Herbert received her B.A. with honors in Political Science with a focus on game theory and statistical modeling from UCLA and her M.A. in Communications from the University of Pennsylvania.